nichsedge/digital-garden/content/Figure/Nassim Nicholas Taleb.md

 #### **Comparing Distributions**

 **Gaussian Distribution**:
-- **Standard Deviation Drop**: For a normal distribution, the standard deviation of the sample mean decreases as \( \sqrt{n} \), making the sample mean more stable with more observations.
+- **Standard Deviation Drop**: For a normal distribution, the standard deviation of the sample mean decreases as $\sqrt{n}$, making the sample mean more stable with more observations.

 **Pareto Distribution**:
 - **Mean Deviation**: In a Pareto distribution, the mean deviation does not decrease at the same rate.
-You may need an enormous number of observations (e.g., \( 10^{13} \)) to achieve similar stability to that of a Gaussian distribution with fewer observations.
+You may need an enormous number of observations (e.g., $10^{13}$) to achieve similar stability to that of a Gaussian distribution with fewer observations.

 #### **Summary**